Flight Time from Dallas to Hawaii: Nonstop Routes, Islands & Travel Time

 How long is the flight from Dallas to Honolulu?

-Nonstop flights from Dallas to Hawaii typically take 8 to 9 hours depending on the island and wind conditions.
+Nonstop flights from Dallas to Honolulu typically take around 8 hours 15 minutes, although winds and routing can cause minor variations.

 Are nonstop flights available from Dallas to Hawaii?